nik hartley documents barber shop rituals

-Nelson, rather than being a multi-ethnic environment like London and other big UK cities, Nelson's community was somewhat polarised, in that the population was predominantly either White British or British Asian, with very few people from alternate ethnic backgrounds.
+Nelson, rather than being a multi-ethnic environment like London and other big UK cities, was somewhat polarized in that the population was predominantly either White British or British Asian, with very few people from alternate ethnic backgrounds.
 The two communities were by no means officially segregated, but social, cultural and religious differences made proper integration hard to achieve.

 The vast majority of the British Asian community are Muslim, attending mosque and observing the teachings of the Quran.
 This, combined with cultural differences, explains why the pubs were just full of white people and why the Catholic schools contained very few British Asian kids.
 Kids from the two communities can grow up knowing very little about each other, and ignorance breeds contempt.
 Unemployment in the area is high and these economic tensions seem to add fuel to the fire of interracial intolerance.
 The resulting fractured and disenfranchised community creates the ideal breeding ground for right wing groups to find support.

 This is not to say that there aren't lots of people from within the two communities living harmoniously.
 It's an unfortunate by-product of the media that our attention is drawn to bad news more than it is to good.
 In shooting the book I wanted to do something positive and up-beat.
 Racism, like all bigotry, works best as a faceless ideology.
 I wanted to a put a face (and frequently a smiling one), to this part of town and it's inhabitants.

 What's your favorite image from the book and what's the story behind it?